 The Disability Code of Practice (pdf)

 provides guidance on the reasonable adjustment duty.
 Chapter 5 gives examples of how to change the way things are done by making adjustments to 'provisions, criteria or practices' and ‘physical features’ of premises which substantially disadvantage a disabled person compared to people who aren’t disabled.
 This includes adjustments to employment policies and procedures, employment contracts, recruitment and selection criteria, working conditions and so on.
 For example:

 - An employee with M.E. has been off work for a 4 month period and has been recommended a gradual return.
 The employer agrees a flexible and structured plan with the employee of two periods of two hours per week until the employee can increase their level of activity by 10% and sustain it over time.

 - A disabled woman has been absent from work because of pain from severe and worsening arthritis in her hands.
 Her employer agrees to make an adjustment to her computer equipment, the door handles in the office and the taps in the kitchen and toilet.

 Chapter 8 of the Disability Code of Practice (pdf) provides information on how to avoid disability discrimination from happening during the employment relationship including terms and conditions of service, induction, training and development, workplace benefits, promotion and transfer, managing ill health and termination of employment.

 - For example, an employee becomes disabled because of a back injury.
 After talking to the employee and taking specialist advice the employer decides there are no adjustments that can be made to the present role.
 A different post at the same level of seniority is vacant and the employee is given the opportunity to transfer.

-The publication Flexible Working – The Law and Good Practice – A Guide for Employers (pdf)
+The publication Flexible Working – A Guide for Employers (pdf)

 provides information on the reasonable adjustment duty and flexible working arrangements for disabled employees.
 The Commission also provides free training for employers